Not all ethernet adapters are created equal: here's what to look for on a Mac

 The simplest rule of thumb

-If you're shopping for a new adapter or hub, look for anything rated 2.5GbE or faster (sometimes written as 2.5 GB or 2.5 Gigabit).
-Those always handle their own processing without taxing your Mac.
+If you're shopping for a new adapter or hub, look for anything rated 2.5GbE or faster; those always handle their own processing without taxing your Mac.
 The spec is usually printed right on the box or in the product name.

 Just an ethernet adapter

-For a simple USB-C adapter that also works with USB-A (it includes an attached adapter for both), I recommend the Plugable USB-C and USB to 2.5G Ethernet Adapter (around $30 on Amazon).
-Just plug it in and it handles its own work without slowing down your Mac.
+For a simple USB-C adapter that also works with USB-A (it includes an attached adapter for both), I recommend the Plugable USB-C and USB to 2.5G Ethernet Adapter (MSRP: $24.95).
+Plug it in and it handles its own work without slowing down your Mac.
 This is also a great option if you transfer large files to a backup drive or network storage device (NAS) on your network, where the speed difference really adds up.

 A Thunderbolt adapter